weburnit/php-oop/README.md

   * Prompt text is "This is a test.
 Do you want to continue (y/N) ?"
   * If you decline, write "Nothing done.
 Exiting..." in output color "error"
   * If you accept, run the command

+# That's it!
+Thank you for your participation!
+Good luck submitting your results!